 Besides, Snam participates to Climate Disclosure Project (CDP) questionnaire, CDP beeing one of the world’s most important non-for-profit organization, which assesses companies’ transparency in the disclosure of information on climate change and greenhouse gas emissions, as well as in the management of water resources.
-From October, we were included in the exclusive A list of the CDP and in the A list of the CDP Supply Chain.
+In 2017, we were confirmed in the exclusive A list of the CDP and in the A list of the CDP Supply Chain.

 Total direct ghg emissions - scope1 (ktCO2eq)